NotARoomba/SimpleFlightController/GUIDE.md

 **Pros:**

-- Much faster than I2C (can go 10MHz+ easily)
+- Much faster than I2C (can go 10 MHz+ easily).
-- Full duplex (can send and receive simultaneously)
+- Full duplex (can send and receive simultaneously).
-- Simpler protocol
+- Simpler protocol.
-- More reliable over longer distances
+- More reliable over longer distances.

 **Cons:**

-- Needs more wires (especially with multiple devices)
+- Needs more wires (especially with multiple devices).
-- No built-in error checking
+- No built-in error checking.
-- Only one master device allowed
+- Only one master device allowed.
-- Can use up many pins quickly with multiple devices
+- Can use up many pins quickly with multiple devices.

 #### UART (Universal Asynchronous Receiver-Transmitter)